dpi26/uniquepath/README.md

 unique path .
-this is created by html , css , javascript , php , mysql .core php using this process
+this is created by html , css , javascript , php , mysql .core php using this process to solved the problem